-24.14 Payment of a scribe
+24.15 Payment of a scribe

 The Disability Service is responsible for the payment of scribes.
-Either the School can request the Disability Service to recruit and pay the scribe, or the School can employ their own GTAs and claim the money back from the Disability Service.
-The hourly rate of pay for all scribes is the usual rate for Graduate Teaching Assistants - see Atypical Worker payment rates work/
+Either the School can request the Disability Service to recruit and pay the scribe, or the School can employ and pay their own GTAs (who are already registered on their payroll) as a scribe and the Disability Service will refund through journal transfer.

+The hourly rate of pay for all scribes is the usual rate for Graduate Teaching Assistants - see Atypical Worker payment rates www.gla.ac.uk/services/humanresources/mgrs-admin/ewpquide/.

-24.15 Change in intention to use a scribe
+24.16 Change in intention to use a scribe